Unpaid and angry, some Chinese workers ditch holidays to protest

 While the housing sector is among the worst-hit in China's economic slowdown, the pain is being felt by blue- and white-collar workers in other industries.

-According to Geoffrey Crothall of the Hong Kong-based group China Labor Bulletin, which tracks worker issues, there was a spike in protests in the last quarter of 2015.
+According to Geoffrey Crothall of the Hong Kong-based group China Labour Bulletin, which tracks worker issues, there was a spike in protests in the last quarter of 2015.

 Its data show that in December and January, there were 774 labor strikes across China, from 529 in the previous two months, most of them over wage arrears.